(…and why I stopped taking the most popular K2 supplement and formulated our own)

 These are very different molecules with different structures and different functions.

 - MK-4 is the only K2 in the brain, where it seems to concentrate.
 MK-7 seems to be absent in the brain.
 MK-4 activates proteins involved in maintaining structure of brain cell membranes.
 These proteins are called Vitamin K Dependent Proteins (VKDP).
 Scientists have identified 15 VKDP proteins so far.
-MK-4 also manages inflammation and oxidative stress in the brain.
+MK-4 also supports healthy inflammation response and oxidative stress in the brain.